junxit/us-congress-bills-116/metadata.md

 - 2020-09-29 — Placed on the Union Calendar, Calendar No. 449.
 - 2020-09-29 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 116-549.
 - 2020-09-29 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 116-549.
+- 2020-09-30 — Considered as unfinished business. (consideration: CR H5089-5090)
+- 2020-09-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 211). (text: CR 09/29/2020 H4996)
+- 2020-09-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 211).